caewok/fvtt-token-cover/README.md

 By default, line-of-sight uses the "light" wall restriction when considering whether walls block.
 This is the same as default Foundry.

 Line of Sight Algorithm lets you select from:
 - Points on Token.
-If Range Points is set to 9, this would be the Foundry default.
+- Corners.
 - Token Area
 - Token Area 3d

+Points on Token LOS uses the number of points set by the Range Points.
+If Range Points is set to 9, this would be the Foundry default.

+Corners LOS Mimics the DND5e DMG line-of-sight test, measured from corner of the token to corner of the target.
+The target is visible if it would have less than High cover (usually, if one or more corners are visible).
+(For dnd5e, this is usually described as "Total" cover.)
+The percent setting for High cover will affect this LOS option.

 #### Point on Token